 Sex: Sexual differences

-The females are generally more colorful, and the males are more streamlined and slim in body shape.
+The females are generally more colorful while the males are more streamlined and slim.

 Breeding / Reproduction

 The Zebra Danios are very easy to breed, and it may even occur on accident.
-Two fish will form a breeding pair which they often keep for life.
-If you wish to retain the young, the breeding tank should be empty except for a two inch layer of large glass marbles, 1/2 to 1 inch in diameter.
-Add the female to the tank and let her settle for about a day before adding the male.
+Two fish will form a breeding pair, which they often keep for life.
+If you wish to retain the young, the breeding tank should be empty except for a 2-inch layer of large glass marbles, 1/2 to 1 inch in diameter.
+Add the female to the tank, and let her settle for about a day before adding the male.
 When they are both in the tank, adding a few cups of cold water will cause the courtship to begin.

 Ease of Breeding: Easy

-Zebra Danios are extremely hardy so disease is not usually a problem in a well maintained aquarium.
+Zebra Danios are extremely hardy, so disease is not usually a problem in a well-maintained aquarium.
 They are primarily susceptible to Ich if good water quality is not provided.
 Anything you add to your tank can also bring disease.
 Not only other fish but plants, substrate, and decorations can harbor bacteria.
-Take great care and make sure to properly clean or quarantine anything that you add to an established tank so not to upset the balance.
+Take great care and make sure to properly clean or quarantine anything that you add to an established tank so as not to upset the balance.

-The Zebra Danio is readily available in stores and online and is inexpensive.
+The Zebra Danio is inexpensive and readily available in stores and online.